 Johns Hopkins Medicine International 1998–2018

 In 1998, Johns Hopkins Medicine established a global ambassador, Johns Hopkins Medicine International, to take its mission worldwide.
 Since then, we’ve worked to help Johns Hopkins Medicine emerge as a pioneer in international collaborative health.
-Today, we deliver the promise of medicine to people across the globe—through culturally sensitive care at Johns Hopkins Medicine in the United States and groundbreaking collaborations that raise the standard of health around the world.
+Today, we deliver medicine to people across the globe—through culturally sensitive care at Johns Hopkins Medicine in the United States and groundbreaking collaborations that raise the standard of health around the world.

 Johns Hopkins Medicine is home to some of the greatest innovators in the medical field.
 Our role is to amplify those voices around the globe, building bridges between Johns Hopkins experts and our affiliates.

 Working with nurses at Nelson Mandela Children’s Hospital (NMCH) in South Africa—the first children’s hospital in the region—Johns Hopkins nurses found more similarities than differences.

 “Nurses all over the world face the same challenges,” says Johns Hopkins nursing consultant Wilma Berends, who traveled with other Baltimore nurses to the 200-bed hospital in Johannesburg as part of a unique, three-year educational exchange.

 We are facilitating the exchange, funded through the United States Agency for International Development’s global flagship Maternal and Child Survival Program, led by Johns Hopkins affiliate Jhpiego.

 NMCH is a gleaming, state-of-the-art facility stocked with pediatric equipment sized for a child’s body.
 Colorful art lines the hallways and dangles from ceilings in lofted corridors.
 Daily life in South Africa can have its obstacles, says NMCH nursing director Jayson Gopiechand.